 Don’t over spend on your renovations

 Pay attention to prices in your street and the surrounding area.
-If the costs of your renovation keeps increasing, and you want to sell soon afterwards, then you may need to rethink your strategy.
+If the costs of your renovation keep increasing, and you want to sell soon afterwards, you may need to rethink your strategy.

 But keep in mind that overcapitalising isn’t so much of an issue if you plan to live in your renovated house for the long term.
-In the article about avoiding overcapitalising experts explain, eventually if you wait long enough your renovation may pay off.
+In the article about avoiding overcapitalising experts explain that if you wait long enough your renovation may eventually pay off.

 Look around your neighbourhood

 So far, you’ve considered a lot of questions.
-Remember, it’s important to speak to the experts, get detailed costing information, always get more than one quote, and get referrals or references from trusted sources.
+Remember, it’s important to speak to the experts, get detailed costing information, get referrals or references from trusted sources and always get more than one quote.